Skip the main content if you do not want to read it as the next section.

 If you drink too much alcohol, this will raise your blood pressure over time.
 Alcohol also contains a lot of calories which will make you gain weight.
 This will also increase your blood pressure.

 If you keep to the recommended limits for alcohol, this will help to keep your blood pressure down.
-The current recommended limits are 21 units of alcohol a week for men, and 14 units a week for women.
+The current recommended limits are 14 units of alcohol a week for men and women.

 How many units of alcohol are in your drink?